 1. Charities cannot have political purposes, only political activities.
 “Purposes” are the reasons for which a charity is created.
 “Activities” are the programs and projects a charity uses to achieve its purposes.

-2. All "partisan" political activities are prohibited.
-Partisan means supporting or opposing a political party or candidate for public office.
-(A registered charity can take a position similar to that of a party or candidate on an issue as long as it does not directly connect its views to the party or candidate.)
+2. All “partisan” political activities are prohibited.
+Partisan means activities that involve support for, or opposition to, a political party or candidate for public office.
+However, a registered charity can take a position similar to that of a party or candidate on an issue as long as it does not directly connect its views to the party or candidate.

 For example: a registered charity cannot: